libra-php/stellar-router/README.md

 ### Usage

-Here is a basic example of how this works:
+Here is a basic example of how this works 🚀

 ```php
 use StellarRouter\{Router,Get,Post};